 Because most foods are seasonal and others are not produced in your area, being a locavore will likely involve having a smaller variety of foods available at one time.
 Although preserving foods is a great way to overcome the seasonality issue, many locavores limit or eliminate foods from their diets that aren’t locally produced.
 For example, sugarcane, avocados, cacao, and coffee grow in tropical climates and aren’t locally available to most people in the United States.

 Get creative in your preparation methods by adding fun sauces, fermenting foods, and trying new cooking styles.
 Making fruit leather or vegetable crackers in a food dehydrator is a nice way to preserve food and make some unique treats.
 Instead of eating kale steamed, make a batch of kale chips with some zesty seasoning.
-Kale has a longer growing season than many vegetables and is nutritionally dense, making it a great addition to the locavore diet in colder climates, especially in the fall months.
+Kale has a longer growing season than many vegetables.
+It’s also nutritionally dense, making it a great addition to the locavore diet in colder climates, especially in the fall months.

 Know Your Locally Available Foods

-A visit to a bustling farmers market is a good way to learn what is cultivated in your area at the moment.
-It’s important to be familiar with the locally produced food options to make the most of them and to have a greater variety of foods in your diet.
+A visit to a bustling farmers market is a good way to learn about local produce that is ripe now.
+By familiarizing yourself with the locally produced food, you can ensure that you have greater variety in your diet.
 In Florida, cucumber, avocado, and grapefruit are available in November, while cold-hardy plants such as carrots, cabbage, and beets are available in Maine.